-I was taught that vocational report writing is a very powerful form of communication and can influence the degree of success for the individual for whom it was written.
-I love to communicate through the written word and have written many, many, reports!
-Blog posts too!
+Vocational report writing is a powerful form of communication and can influence the degree of success for the individual for whom it is written.
+I love to communicate through the written word and have written many, many, many reports!
+I’ve written lots of blog posts too!

-So this blog is to be sure you, my Attorney Reader, know I’m here to help critique and/or rebut a report that may cross your desk.
-Image result for report
+My Attorney Reader, I’m here to help critique and/or rebut a report that has crossed your desk that you have difficulty deciphering.

-Let me ask: Have you ever read (or tried to decipher) a vocational report that doesn’t make sense?
-Is the report ambiguous and difficult to read?
+Do you understand the report?
 Does the person it was written for understand it?
-Do you understand it?
 Is it possible the report can be defended?
 Or should the report be ripped apart, piece by piece to get to its’ nuts and bolts?
-Need a critique or a rebuttal?
-I’m here to help!

 Rebut No Matter What!